 Before landing at Ateneo in February 2024, the defense-minded Alas served as head coach of Phoenix Super LPG from 2017 until the pandemic in 2020.

-Instead, Ateneo coach Tab Baldwin and his assistants, Jon Jacinto and Sandro Santos, were left to supervise the boot camp that turned into one of the tragedies that serves as one of the darkest moments in Philippine sports.
+Ateneo coach Tab Baldwin and his assistants, Jon Jacinto and Sandro Santos, supervised the boot camp that turned into one of the tragedies that serves as a dark moment in Philippine sports.
 Baldwin stepped down with team manager Epok Quimpo while both Jacinto and Santos are being subject to intense questioning by various investigating agencies.

 “Coach Louie has been assigned to serve as temporary coach following the resignation of Coach Tab during an online meeting with players and their parents last Sunday,” the source said, speaking on condition of anonymity pending the official announcement of the school.